Adhishtanaka/avtxt/README.md

 - fontSize (number, optional): The font size of the initials in pixels.
 Default is 28.
 - bgColor (string, optional): The background color of the avatar in hexadecimal format.
 Default is #ddd.
 - textColor (string, optional): The color of the initials in hexadecimal format.
 Default is #222.
 - caseType (string, optional): The casing type for initials.
-Options are 'default', 'simple', or 'pascal'.
-Default is 'default'.
+Options are 'simple', or 'pascal'.
+Default is upperCase.
 - random (boolean, optional): Determines whether to use randomly generated contrasting colors for the avatar.
 Default is false.

 ## License